 “Being involved in the panel has allowed me to voice my views and have them listened to.
 Drawing upon our experiences as members empowers us to be catalysts for change.
 I think it is important for Mind to understand and use the perspectives of people with lived experience to inform its future strategic focus."

-We prepared the panel members for the meeting with calls separately in advance to welcome them, then sent out activity packs to read in advance, so that they could familiarise themselves with the content and feel prepared for the kinds of questions that were going to be asked.
+We prepared the panel members for the meeting by calling each of them in advance to welcome them.
+We also sent out activity packs to read, so they could familiarise themselves with the content and feel prepared for the kinds of questions they'd be asked.

-There was a designated wellbeing support person in the room who is mental health first aid trained, and we said that anyone could contact him on the Zoom chat, or via our email which was monitored throughout if anyone needed extra support.
+There was a designated wellbeing support person in the room, who was mental health first aid trained.
+We said that anyone could contact him on the Zoom chat, or via our email.
+The email was monitored during the session in case anyone needed extra support.